socrabytes/socrabytes.github.io/content/legal/terms-n-conditions/index.md

 ## Governing Law and Dispute Resolution

-These Terms shall be governed by and construed in accordance with the laws of [Your Jurisdiction], without regard to its conflict of law principles.
-Any disputes arising under or in connection with these Terms shall be subject to the exclusive jurisdiction of the courts located in [Your Jurisdiction].
+These Terms shall be governed by and construed in accordance with the laws of the State of Texas, without regard to its conflict of law principles.
+Any disputes arising under or in connection with these Terms shall be subject to the exclusive jurisdiction of the courts located in Texas.

 ## Changes and Amendments